pdefusco/CDE_Logistics_HOL_030624/step_by_step_guides/english/part_02_iceberg.md

 By default, a Spark table created in CDE is tracked in the Hive Metastore as an External table.
 Data is stored in Cloud Storage in one of many formats (parquet, csv, avro, etc.) and its location is tracked by the HMS.

 When adopting Iceberg for the first time, tables can be copied or migrated to Iceberg format.
-A copy implies the recompuation of the whole datasets into an Iceberg table while a Migration only involves the creation of Iceberg metadata in the Iceberg Metadata Layer.
+A copy implies the recomputation of the whole datasets into an Iceberg table while a Migration only involves the creation of Iceberg metadata in the Iceberg Metadata Layer.

 ```
-## Migrate Table to Iceberg Table Format
+## Migrate First Batch Table to Iceberg Table Format
-spark.sql("ALTER TABLE {}.TRX_TABLE UNSET TBLPROPERTIES ('TRANSLATED_TO_EXTERNAL')".format(username))
+spark.sql("ALTER TABLE {}.FIRST_BATCH_TABLE UNSET TBLPROPERTIES ('TRANSLATED_TO_EXTERNAL')".format(username))
-spark.sql("CALL spark_catalog.system.migrate('{}.TRX_TABLE')".format(username))
+spark.sql("CALL spark_catalog.system.migrate('{}.FIRST_BATCH_TABLE')".format(username))
 ```

 The Iceberg Metadata Layer provides three layers of metadata files whose purpose is to track Iceberg tables as they are modified.
 The Metadata layer consists of Metadata Files, Manifest Lists and Manifest Files.